The Dartmoor Line

 Bow (187m 62c).

-Disused and in private ownership.
+Some distance from the community it served, disused and in enthusiastic private ownership.
 There is further information on the owner's website.

 North Tawton (190m 72c).